Evgenia Medvedeva: Early and personal life

-She relocated to Toronto, Canada in mid-2018 and trained at the Toronto Cricket Skating and Curling Club until September 2020 when she rejoined her old coach in Russia, Eteri Tutberidze.
+She relocated to Toronto, Canada, in mid-2018 and trained at the Toronto Cricket Skating and Curling Club until September 2020 when she rejoined her old coach in Russia, Eteri Tutberidze.

 She has two French Bulldogs, Jerry and Tofu.
+She said of the Russian invasion of Ukraine, which began on 24 February 2022, "this all has [to end] as soon as possible, like a bad dream".

+In October 2024, Medvedeva performed as a guest during the gala exhibition at the 2024 CS Denis Ten Memorial Challenge, where she honored late friend, Denis Ten, by skating to music that he had composed himself.

 Career

 Early years

 On the ice from the age of three, Medvedeva was taught initially by Elena Proskurina, Lubov Yakovleva, and Elena Selivanova.
 Around 2007, she joined Eteri Tutberidze at the Olympic Reserve Sports School no. 37, renamed Sambo 70.

 Medvedeva made her senior national debut at the 2012 Russian Championships, finishing eighth, and then placed sixth on the junior level.
 She sustained an injury at the start of the following season and did not qualify for the senior Russian Nationals.
 She finished fourth behind Maria Sotskova at the 2013 Russian Junior Championships.

 2013–2014 season: Junior international debut

 Medvedeva's international debut came in the 2013–2014 season.
 Competing on the ISU Junior Grand Prix series, she won gold first in Riga, Latvia, and then in Gdańsk, Poland.
 She qualified to the JGP Final in Fukuoka, Japan, where she won the bronze medal behind Sotskova and Serafima Sakhanovich.
 At the 2014 Russian Championships, she finished seventh in her second senior appearance and then fourth on the junior level.
 Medvedeva was assigned to replace the injured Sotskova at the 2014 World Junior Championships in Sofia, Bulgaria.
-Placing third in both segments, she won the bronze medal while Elena Radionova and Sakhanovich took gold and silver respectively, producing Russia's second consecutive sweep of the World Junior ladies' podium.
+Placing third in both segments, she won the bronze medal while Elena Radionova and Sakhanovich took gold and silver respectively, producing Russia's second consecutive sweep of the World Junior podium in the women's event.